Multiple Mellin-Barnes integrals in Schwinger-DeWitt technique

 \section{Resonant case example}

-In this concluding section we explicitly compute series representations for MB integrals in the resonant case which arises when several simple poles coalesce for some values of parameters $\bm{a}$ in~\eqref{GammaProduct}-\eqref{NfoldIntDef}.
-For the basis and complete kernels' MB representations we have considered this corresponds to integer values of parameters $\m$, $\n$, and $\a$, so in this section we will assume $\m,\n,\a\in\bbZ$ unless it is explicitly stated otherwise.
+In this section we explicitly compute series representations for MB integrals in the resonant case which arises when several simple poles coalesce for specific values of parameters $\bm{a}$ in~\eqref{GammaProduct}-\eqref{NfoldIntDef}.
+For the basis and complete kernels' MB representations we have considered, this corresponds to integer values of parameters $\m$, $\n$, and $\a$, so in this section we will assume $\m,\n,\a\in\bbZ$ unless it is explicitly stated otherwise.
 As we have noted in Sec.~\ref{SeriesSubSec}, the resonant case is of particular significance from the physical point of view, since, for example, parameter $\alpha$ is defined as $\alpha=d/2-n$, where $n\in\bbZ_{\geq0}$ corresponds to the ordinal number of the HaMiDeW coefficient, so, naturally, it must take integer values.
 However, as we showed in~\cite{BKW25a}, in many cases basis kernels contain IR divergences, which in the MB representation manifest themselves as contour pinches.
 As these pinches only arise in the resonant case, the non-resonant expressions serve as regularized versions of corresponding resonant series.
-For example, representations with $\alpha\notin\bbZ$ can be interpreted as dimensional regularization of IR divergences.
-Consistency of this procedure with massive regularization was directly verified in~\cite{BKW25a}, by comparing divergent and finite terms of resonant series for IR-divergent basis kernels $\bbB_{\alpha+\epsilon}[f|\sigma]$, $\epsilon\to0$ with massless limits of complete massless kernel resonant series $\bbW_{\alpha}[f|\sigma,m^2]$, $m^2\to0$, for several examples of operator functions $f$.
+For example, representations with $\alpha\notin\bbZ$ can be viewed as the dimensionally regularized versions of the corresponding IR-divergent resonant series.
+Consistency of this procedure with massive regularization was directly verified in~\cite{BKW25a}, by comparing divergent and finite terms of resonant series for IR-divergent basis kernels $\bbB_{\alpha+\epsilon}[f|\sigma]$, $\epsilon\to0$, with massless limit $m^2\to0$ of complete kernel resonant series $\bbW_{\alpha}[f|\sigma,m^2]$ for several examples of operator functions $f$.
 These explicit checks relied on series representations of certain double MB integrals in the resonant case, which were stated without a proper derivation.
-The goal of this section is to fill in this gap.
+The goal of this section is to fill this gap.